Sveriges mest populära poddar

 Female Condors Have Offspring Without Males

-2 min • 18 mars 2022
+2 min • 7 mars 2025

 A captive breeding program has helped set California Condors on the path to recovery.
 But when biologists reviewed the family tree for the breeding program, they found a big surprise.
 Two chicks had DNA that linked them perfectly to their mothers but didn’t match a single male.
 They arose through parthenogenesis, developing from unfertilized eggs without sperm from a male.
-These condors are the first case of parthenogenesis in a wild bird species where the females had access to fertile males.
-Learn more at BirdNote.org.
+These condors are the first known case of parthenogenesis in a wild bird species where the females had access to fertile males.

 Förekommer på